DisnakeDev/disnake/docs/api/events.rst

 .. function:: on_entitlement_update(entitlement)

-    Called when a user's subscription renews.
-    The :attr:`Entitlement.ends_at` attribute reflects the new expiration date.
+    Called when a user's entitlement is updated, for example when the subscription gets renewed (in which case the :attr:`Entitlement.ends_at` attribute reflects the new expiration date).

     .. versionadded:: 2.10